 Payment in full is expected by September 20th. $20.00 LATE FEE assessed if full payment is not received by September 20th (excluding pre-arranged payment plans/tuition assistance).
 Payment can be made by credit card via the website or by check made out to: Jewish Federation of Southern Arizona.

 Tuition assistance is available through the Stephen Dickstein Scholarship Fund and Friends of Hebrew High.
-Applications for assistance are available at time of registration, by calling the office, or click here:
+Applications for assistance are available by calling the office (520) 647-8448.

 RABBI ARTHUR R. OLEISKY TEEN RECOGNITION AWARD